Instructions for the Competitive Bid Process for Expiring Grazing Permits

 Grazing Assessment Type – Certain trust lands are categorized as High Value Grazing Lands.
 These lands are usually, but not necessarily contained in one of the many larger land blocks around the state.
 These lands, noted as Block on the expiring grazing permit table, have an assessment fee that is somewhat higher than the typical scattered section which is noted as Standard on the table.
 Contact the permit administrator for information on current assessments.

 Submitting a Competing Application – A competing grazing permit application must be submitted on forms available on the website or at any Agency office.
 The application must be accompanied by a non-refundable application fee, a one-time bonus bid, and a range improvement reimbursement if applicable.
+A copy of the brand registration card is also required.

 Range Improvements – If a range improvement, for which the current permittee paid all or a portion of the costs, exists on the permitted land, a competing bidder must submit an amount sufficient to reimburse the current permittee.
 To determine this amount, a competing bidder will have to contact the permit administrator.